learningequality/studio-docs/docs/make_inclusive_content.rst

 Make the default presentation as easy to perceive as possible, especially by making it easier for learners to distinguish foreground information from the background, in both visual and audio elements.

-For visual elements, techniques include making sure the fonts you use are readable, and that there is sufficient contrast between the foreground and background.
-Do not use color as the sole means of visually distinguishing an element or conveying critical information.
+For visual elements, techniques include making sure the fonts you use are readable, and that there is sufficient contrast between the foreground and background. **Do not use color as the sole means of visually distinguishing an element or conveying critical information**.

 If you must create images that contain text, make sure that the text has a font size of at least 14 points and has good contrast with the background.
 Images of text cannot be scaled or color corrected as effectively as HTML text.
 Whenever possible, make sure that the foreground and background colors have `sufficient contrast <https://contrast-ratio.com/>`_.

 For audio elements, make sure that foreground sounds are sufficiently louder than background sounds.